openhive-network/tx-inspector/README.md

   </tr>
   <tr>
     <td>Missing signature</td>
     <td>Missing signature signifies that there is no signature for the required authorities for the transaction, likely indicating that the transaction is invalid.
-It also can happen when the authority of creator account has been changed and public key decoded from signarture does not match any account anymore.</td>
+It also can happen when the authority of creator account has been changed and public key decoded from signature does not match any account anymore.</td>
   </tr>
   <tr>
-    <td>Authority accounts</td>
+    <td rowspan="5">Authority</td>
     <td>Authority accounts specify which account's authority is required for the transaction.</td>
     <td>Authority accounts (link to more account information)</td>
-    <td> - </td>
+    <td>Account name included in required authorities for the transaction.
+By clicking on the account name, users are seamlessly redirected to our block explorer application, providing access to detailed account information.</td>
   </tr>
   <tr>
-    <td rowspan="4">Authority Type</td>
-    <td rowspan="4">Indicates one of the four possible authority types based on the account's authorities and public key.</td>
+    <td rowspan="4">Authority type indicates one of the four possible authority types based on the account's authorities and public key.</td>
     <td>Posting</td>
     <td>The public key is within the posting authority of the required authority account.</td>
   </tr>